thomass171/GroundServices/README.md

 * show the state of each vehicle

 # Requirements
-GroundServices was developed and tested with FlightGear 2016.4.3 and EDDKs an EHAMs groundnet.
+GroundServices was developed and tested with FlightGear 2016.4.3 and EDDKs, EHAMs and EDDFs groundnet.
 There are no known special requirements and it should also work with other FlightGear versions and airports that have a groundnet defined.

 # Configuration